-There are a variety of admission pathways for home-schooled applicants.
-Here are some of the most commonly-taken ones:
+There are a variety of admission pathways for home-schooled applicants including:

 If you did not receive a formal secondary-level qualification (e.g., a Higher School Certificate, Victorian Certificate of Education or Queensland Certificate of Education) upon finishing your secondary education, you may become eligible to apply for admission to Campion College by completing the STAT (Special Tertiary Admission Test) or SAT.